 The following are required for your application to be reviewed.
 Missing any of these will result in the application being returned.

 Technical plan.
 Include your architecture decisions, technology choices, and implementation approach.
 The level of detail should scale with the ask.
-A reviewer should be able to read your technical plan and understand what is being built and how.
+A reviewer should be able to read your technical plan and understand what is being built and how it is being built.

 Budget breakdown.
-Provide funding allocated across line items (development, infrastructure, audits, operational costs).
+Provide funding allocated across line items (development, infrastructure, audits, operational costs), and map those costs to your milestones and deliverables so a reviewer can see what each milestone costs and what the funding buys.
 A reviewer should be able to determine whether the rates are reasonable for the work described.
-A flat dollar amount with no breakdown does not meet this requirement.
+A flat dollar amount or a budget not tied to your milestones and deliverables does not meet this requirement.

 Milestone structure.
 Break your deliverables into stages with clear timelines.
 Milestones should reflect outcomes, not just outputs.
 Each milestone should be something that can be checked as delivered or not delivered.